shlomiassaf/tdm/src/@tdm/angular-forms-mapper/README.md

 ```

 ## Dynamic Forms
+A set of components and directives that support dynamic form creates based on a model.

+The library is UI agnostic, same as `@angular/forms`, it provide tools and logic but not UI controls.

 `@tdm/angular-forms-mapper` comes with built-in metadata helpers that provides the ability to create dynamic forms based on a model.

 Note that the library does not provide a complete Form rendering component